google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 For example, the Bootstrap style sheet has a ruleset for `li` elements, but the stylesheet you made has a ruleset for `li a` elements.
-Since "all list items containing a link" is more specific than "all list items", the ruleset from your external stylesheet is used.
+Since "all list items containing a link" is more specific than "all list items", the browser uses the ruleset from your external stylesheet.

-However, if there are two rulesets with the same specificity, the last ruleset assigned is applied to the element.
+However, if there are two rulesets with the same specificity, the browser applies that last ruleset assigned to the element.
-Both your stylesheet and the Bootstrap stylesheet have rulesets for `h1` elements, but because Bootstrap's stylesheet was the last to be added, the Bootstrap ruleset was applied.
+Both your stylesheet and the Bootstrap stylesheet have rulesets for `h1` elements, but because you added Bootstrap's stylesheet last, the browser applied the Bootstrap ruleset.

-This concept is a bit complicated, but DevTools provides a way to visualize cascading:
+This concept is a bit complicated, but DevTools provides a way to visualize **cascading**:

 1. Press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> to open DevTools.
 1. In the **Styles Pane**, click **Computed** to go to the **Computed Values Pane**.
-   This pane allows you to see which rulesets are being applied.
+   This pane allows you to see which rulesets have been applied by the browser.
 1. Right-click on **Contact** and select **Inspect**.
    Now you are looking at the CSS values for the contact link element.
 1. Expand the **font-family** menu with the gray arrow.
    In the menu you see that two items are crossed out.
-   These are the default fonts for Bootstrap that were overwritten by your stylesheet.
+   These are the default fonts for Bootstrap that your stylesheet overwrote.
 1. Click on the link that says **_reboot.scss:58**.
 This will take you to the place in the
    Bootstrap stylesheet where the font declaration was made.
 1. Click on the Elements tab to go back to the **Computed Values Pane**.